A prenatal genetic counselor may talk to you about the following:

 There are a number of prenatal screening tests that may be recommended by your doctor when you are pregnant.
 One test, called cell-free DNA screening (cfDNA) or non-invasive prenatal testing (NIPT), is a screening test that can be done as early as 9 or 10 weeks into the pregnancy by drawing a small amount of blood.
 It screens for Down syndrome and trisomy 18, and can screen for other conditions too, including trisomy 13, Turner syndrome and Klinefelter syndrome.

-Many couples do not realize what these tests may or may not tell them, so meeting with a genetic counselor prior to having cfDNA or other prenatal screening tests is highly recommended.
+Many individuals do not realize what these tests may or may not tell them, so meeting with a genetic counselor prior to having cfDNA or other prenatal screening tests is highly recommended.
 Because cfDNA is a screening test, your doctor or genetic counselor may recommend a follow-up diagnostic test, such as amniocentesis, to confirm the screening test results.

 Resources for Pregnancy and Family Planning